West Side High School (New Jersey): History

 West Side High School opened on September 14, 1925, in a building designed to provide students with classrooms, an auditorium, gyms, and other facilities, serving 520 boys and 809 girls.

 The school had been accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools until 2011, when the school's accreditation status was removed.

+From 2014 to 2018, the West Side campus hosted two separate high school programs that operated independently but shared a facility and athletic programs: